Council on Undergraduate Research aims to support and promote high-quality undergraduate student-faculty collaborative research and scholarship

 Wareham, T (2008) Creative Graduates: Enhancing teaching-research links in the creative arts A briefing paper, The Higher Education Art, Design and Media Subject Centre and Palatine Subject Centre for Dance, Drama and Music, York

-Levy, P (2009) Inquiry-based learning: a conceptual framework.
-Centre for Inquiry-based Learning in the Arts and Social Sciences, University of Sheffield
+The Centre for Inquiry-based Learning in the Arts and Social Sciences (CILASS) was hosted at the University of Sheffield 2005-2010.

 Whilst CILASS was developed initallty with the Arts and Social Sciences disciplines they also developed IBL with non Arts/Social Science subjects.
-This link provides case exapmles across the disciplines.
+This link provides case examples across the disciplines.